 These great leaders grasped the fundamentals of leadership, and we can leverage their wisdom in order to be great ourselves.
 So apply the advice from these motivational quotes, and you too will become a better leader.

-Do you have any favorite leadership quotes?
+Do you have any favorite leadership or inspiring sales quotes?
 Let us know in the comments below!